radarhead/IsaacDocs/docs/GridEntity.md

 ???- example "Example States"
     ```
     Rocks with state = 2 are destroyed rocks (The rubble is the rock basically)
+    Spikes (both types) with State = 1 are visibly retracted and safe to walk on (Used for On/Off Spikes and Flat File effect)
     ```
 ___
 ### Var·Data {: aria-label='Variables' }